WuTheFWasThat/vimflowy/docs/plugins.md

 Keep in mind:
 - Reads are cached on the key level.
 You can assume nobody else will write to your data.
 - Small changes to a large object result in a large write to store
+- Currently, all plugin data is per-document.
+This is sometimes awkward, especially since many "settings"-type data should probably be global (i.e. for all documents in a given client).
+Please let us know if this is an issue!

 # Feedback